ubern-mia/MIALab/docs/installation.rst

 1. Download the `Anaconda installer <https://www.anaconda.com/download/>`_ for your operating system and Python 3.6.

-2. Download the MIALab repository content and extract it
+2. Clone this MIALab repository

 You can follow our install instructions here but for Anaconda instructions are available `online <https://docs.continuum.io/anaconda/install/>`_ as well.